arunwagle/Covid-19-Crisis-Communication-Finance/README.md

 ### What's the problem?

 Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
 As a result banks, credit unions in most affected areas are taking precautionary measures by closing their facilities or reducing branch hours.
 Responses times to phone and email inquiries are longer than usual leading to increased anxiety and frustrations among customers.
 Information and guidelines by different goverment agencies changes by the hour in pandemic situations.
-Small businesses are at risk of closing due to Covid-19.
+Small businesses are at risk of closing due to COVID-19.

-Among many studies, one study **suggests 18 million jobs at small businesses are at risk** https://kenaninstitute.unc.edu/kenan-insight/the-covid-19-pandemic-and-small-business-employment/
+Among many studies, one study suggests **18 million jobs at small businesses are at risk** https://kenaninstitute.unc.edu/kenan-insight/the-covid-19-pandemic-and-small-business-employment/

-We need alternate ways to help customers and small businesses in this times of crisis.
+We need alternate ways to help customers and small businesses in these times of crisis.

 Real world problems: